hooyunzhe/AWSCloudPractitionerEssentials/Module_2/README.md

 # Compute in the Cloud
-Amazon Elastic Compute Cloud (EC2) is highly flexible, cost effective and quick when compared to running servers on premises in a data center. <\br>
+Amazon Elastic Compute Cloud (EC2) is highly flexible, cost effective and quick when compared to running servers on premises in a data center. </br>
 The following has to be done with traditional on-premises resources

 - Spend time researching the type of servers and how many are needed